 - Any conviction of arson, battery, cruelty to animals, assault, concealed carry of a weapon, neglect of children, or unlawful use of bombs or other weapons as a juvenile;

 - A seal or expungement currently pending for another offense;

 - Any unsatisfied court-ordered financial obligation such as a fine or restitution payment; and

 - Any prior sealing or expungement from another state other than the automatic sealing of juvenile records or sealed records of arrests made by mistake.

 Additionally, an individual may not remove a record if he or she was convicted of the specific charge.

 Also note that in Florida, all juvenile criminal records are expunged at age 24 or 26, depending on the individual’s criminal record and arrest history as an adult.

 Our Boca Raton Sealing Criminal Records Attorneys Can Help

-If you are interested in sealing your old criminal record, the first thing you need to do is get in touch with an attorney who knows the sealing process and can work on your behalf to have the court seal your record.
+If you are interested in sealing or expunging your criminal record, the first thing you need to do is get in touch with an attorney who knows the process and can work on your behalf to have the court seal or expunge your record.
 Lavalle, Brown & Ronan, P.A. can work through this process with you.
 Although it can be a confusing, difficult process, removing an arrest from your criminal record can be one of the smartest choices you make, and it will help you greatly in the future.
-Call Lavalle, Brown & Ronan, P.A. today at 561-395-0000 to get started on the sealing process today.
+Call Lavalle, Brown & Ronan, P.A. today at 561-395-0000 to get started on the sealing or expunging process today.